llxxbb/Nature/doc/EN/help/relation.md

 ## Define how to handle `Relation`

 Even if two `Meta` have established `Relation`, it may not be executed.
-It depends on the `settings`. `settings` is a JSON string and its content is defined as follows:
+It depends on the `settings`. `settings` is a JSON string and its content defined as follows:

 ```json
 {